talhaguy/electron-pomodoro/shared/README.md

 # Shared

-This is the package for shared code between packages.
+This is the package for shared code amongst the other packages.

 ## Tech